espressif/esp-idf/docs/en/api-guides/general-notes.rst

 Application memory layout
 -------------------------

-ESP32 chip has flexible memory mapping features.
+{IDF_TARGET_NAME} chip has flexible memory mapping features.
 This section describes how ESP-IDF uses these features by default.

 Application code in ESP-IDF can be placed into one of the following memory regions.